Strategy of Breakthrough for Health and Wealth

 Eliyahu Goldratt

-In the 1980s, an Israeli, who descended from a long lineage of Rabbis, decided to apply the principles as a physicist to business.
-Dr. Eliyahu Goldratt wrote The Goal, a business novel that described how a group of young Boy scouts who were tied together were constrained by the slowest one and how this one constraint slowed productivity in the factories.
+In the 1980s, an Israeli, descended from a long lineage of Rabbis, decided to apply the principles of physics to business.
+Dr. Eliyahu Goldratt wrote The Goal, a business novel that described how a group of young Boy Scouts, tied together, was constrained by the slowest one, and how this one constraint slowed productivity in the factories.
 He later showed that this also applied to organizations.
-In fact it applies to anything in which there is a process.
+In fact, it applies to anything that involves a process.

-Goldratt taught that every system has one main constraint — the slowest step that limits the entire process.
+Goldratt taught that every system has one primary constraint — the slowest step that limits the entire process.

 Improve that one bottleneck, and the whole system flows faster.

-Then remove the next biggest constraint as a faster flow leads to reveal the next constraint.
-Think about and conceptualize each constraint in succession and design a plan to remove each of these constraints, optimizing for global system constraints, rather than local optimization.
+Then, remove the biggest constraint, as a faster flow reveals the next constraint.
+Think about and conceptualize each constraint in succession, and design a plan to remove each of these constraints, optimizing for global system constraints, rather than local optimization.

-In your health, it might be inflammation, insulin resistance, or sleep.
+• In terms of your health, it may be due to inflammation, insulin resistance, or sleep disturbances.

 Key Learning: